-Despite being used in cooking for decades, recent product launches have featured turmeric for it’s ability to fight inflammation.
-The anti-inflammatory properties of turmeric have created a buzz on the health food market.
-Consumers are now going crazy for turmeric drinks, supplements, and foods (take a look: GQ, NPR, HuffPost).
-And because many long term diseases are associated with inflammation, turmeric has been linked to cancer-prevention, Alzheimer’s, lupus, Crohn’s, and other inflammatory diseases.
+Despite being used in cooking for decades, recent product launches have featured turmeric for its ability to fight inflammation.
+And because many long-term diseases are associated with inflammation, turmeric has been linked to cancer-prevention, Alzheimer’s, lupus, Crohn’s, and other inflammatory diseases.

 The turmeric root (image credit)

 These polyphenol properties are what is believed to help fight inflammation in your body.
 (We have also discussed the role of polyphenols in our article “The Red Wine Diet.”)
 A polyphenol is a specific type of antioxidant that can be found in foods like red wine, dark chocolate, and turmeric.
 However, as we reviewed in “The Lowdown on Antioxidants,” while there is promising research into the ability for antioxidants to neutralize free radicals, it has not been conclusively proven through human trials.

 What does the research say about the health benefits of turmeric?

 With regards to its anti-inflammatory properties, most of the claims made for turmeric supplements have not been conclusively proven and thus it is not possible to make a verified claim regarding these supplements.
 However, there is a lot of promising research that has been performed and that is being used to design new trials, especially since turmeric is not toxic.

 Inflammation: A noteworthy 2005 study determined that the curcumin compound demonstrated multiple beneficial properties, most notably its ability to act as an ‘anti-inflammatory agent’ and ‘oxygen radical scavenger.’